Assessment 2. Freestyle Web Design

 Hints, Tips and Resources

-Remember that the goal here is to DESIGN a web page for a particular audience - this should be reflected in the functionality, information and aesthetic (look and feel) of the page.
+RRemember that the goal here is to DESIGN a web page for a particular audience - this should be reflected in the content, functionality and aesthetic (look and feel) of the page.
+You can see some notes on writing a design rationale here.

 When designing your web page, you should consider: